 The Downside to Fasted cardio

-If you’re body runs out of glycogen for energy, it doesn’t just turn to fat right away.
+If you’re body runs out of glycogen for energy, it doesn’t just burn fat.
 It starts to harvest amino acids from muscle tissue as well (i.e. muscle breakdown).

 That means less endurance whether you’re running or lifting.

-Taking in carbs before or during you exercise improves performance, so if you’re fasted, you just won’t perform as well.
+Taking in carbs before or during exercise improves performance, so if you’re in a fasted state, you just won’t perform as well.

 These major drawbacks are enough to make the average person say “forget about it!” and go load up on carbs before they workout.